The Procedure of a Divorce in New York:

 Once the final judgment is signed, the final step is for it to be "entered" with the county clerk and notice of this entry must be served on the opposing side.
 The court itself will forward the judgment to the clerk, but it is incumbent upon the parties to obtain a copy of the entry date stamp.
 This provides notice to the other side that the final papers now exist and are on file with the clerk's office.
 Service of the notice of entry also starts the time from which the right to appeal begins, which may be commenced by taking the appeal pursuant to CPLR 5515 within the time frame of 30 days as set forth in CPLR 5513.
 The time to take an appeal cannot be extended except under extremely limited circumstances, such as the death of the attorney.

 All original documents are located in the County clerk's office.
 Either party to a divorce can review the file and obtain a copy of any document therein.
 A certified copy is a certification by the court that a photocopy is a true and accurate copy of the judgment and findings, and is available for a small fee which may very from county to county.

 In New York, divorce files are not a public record and are automatically sealed for 99 years.
 During that time, they are available only to the parties, their respective attorneys, or by court order.

-The article "The Procedure of a Divorce in New York" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "The Procedure of a Divorce in New York" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.